 Next the eyes are closed, either using glue or small plastic “eye caps” that sit under the eyelid.
 The jaw is wired or sewn shut.
 The mouth can be arranged into the desired expression after the jaw has been secured.

 After these preliminary steps are done, the actual embalming begins.
 Embalming can only be done by a licensed professional.
 There are two steps to this process: arterial embalming and cavity embalming.
-The first replaces the body's blood with embalming fluid, and the second replaces the fluids in the organs with embalming fluid.
-This prevents decay as well as eliminating the possibility of fluids leaking out of the body before burial.
+The first replaces the body’s blood with embalming fluid, and the second replaces the fluids in the organs with embalming fluid.
+This prevents decay as well as eliminating the possibility of fluids leaking out of the body before burial or cremation.

 Arterial embalming is begun by injecting embalming fluid into an artery while blood is drained via a vein.
 Typically about two gallons of embalming fluid — consisting of formaldehyde or other chemicals, mixed with water — is needed for arterial embalming.
 The blood is generally disposed of via the sewer system.
 This step is complete once all blood has been replaced with embalming fluid.

 Cavity embalming follows arterial embalming.
 This process only takes place when a body was not autopsied.
 Cavity embalming begins as the embalmer uses a device called a trocar (basically, a hollow tube with a point on one end and a seal on the other) to puncture the stomach, bladder, large intestines, lungs, and other hollow organs.
 Suction is then used to aspirate out the fluid and gas that has collected in the organs.